EdgeVitalsAI/Cognivus-Labs-Dev/Documentation - testing/CHAPTER_2_TESTING.md

 ## 2.5 Unit Testing

+This section documents unit-level and component-level testing evidence collected from the current implementation.
+It identifies which parts of the system are covered by direct isolated checks and which parts rely primarily on integration-driven verification.
+The section also explains why unit coverage is currently uneven, given the hybrid nature of embedded, streaming, and machine-learning components.
+Available test artifacts are interpreted in terms of confidence contribution rather than only pass or fail outcomes.
+Where unit coverage is limited, the section records the impact on regression assurance and maintainability risk.
+This creates a clear baseline for planning expanded automated tests in future iterations.

 Unit testing coverage is currently limited but includes direct evidence at component and UI levels.

 ### 2.5.1 Unit and Component-Level Evidence